 6. Automate and Update Technology

 What manual processes can be automated?
-A benefits administration system allows you to automate tasks and streamline processes for HR, payroll and more.
+A benefits platform allows you to automate tasks and streamline processes for HR, payroll and more.
 Use an employee engagement platform to reach and communicate with your workforce and to provide them with a self-service option.

 7. Become a more attractive employer